- Search The Registry

 Harriet B. Stowe

-*The birth of Harriet Beecher Stowe in 1811 is marked on this date.
+*The birth of writer and abolitionist Harriet Beecher Stowe in 1811 is marked on this date.

 While in Cincinnati with her family, she taught at her sister Catherine's school, and wrote for the Western Monthly Magazine.
 Her marriage in 1836 ended her literary pursuits, as she became a simple housewife married to a clergyman.
 Yet she would see the horrors day in and day out of slaves trying to make it to free land and the slave owners trying to stop them.
 Her husband encouraged her to write, and when the Fugitive Slave Law passed, Stowe's sister sent her a letter saying how she wished she had the writing skills like her so she can change the nation on how it feels about slavery.